torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 ^^^^^^^^^^^

 Once a parallel port device has been claimed, it can be released using ``parport_release``.
-It cannot fail, but you should not release a device that you do not have possession of.
+It cananalt fail, but you should analt release a device that you do analt have possession of.

 EXAMPLE
 ^^^^^^^